-4. Association Sick Pay
+7. Sick Pay

-When you are absent from work due to sickness you may be eligible to receive Statutory Sick Pay (SSP) and Association Sick Pay (ASP), providing you meet the relevant criteria.
+7.1 When you are absent from work due to sickness you may be eligible to receive Statutory Sick Pay (SSP) and Sick Pay (SP), providing you meet the relevant criteria.
 Statutory Sick Pay is the legal minimum you must be paid if you are off sick from work.
 Further information can be found on www.gov.uk/statutory-sick-pay.
-Association Sick Pay is a contractual enhanced entitlement that the association pays it's employees who are unable to work due to sickness.
+Sick Pay is a contractual enhanced entitlement that Hanover pays it's employees who are unable to work due to sickness.
 The allowance is in accordance with length of service, as follows:

-Service at Commencement of Absence Payment Payment During probation i.e. a period of Employers' Employers' 6 months (or 9 months if the Statutory Sick Statutory Sick Pay, period is extended) from date of Pay, except for except for the first 3 commencement of employment the first 3 days of days of sickness. sickness.
+Service at Commencement of Absence Payment Payment During probation i.e. a period of Employers' Employers' 6 months (or 9 months if the Statutory Sick Statutory Sick Pay, period is extended) from date of except for the first 3 commencement of employment the first 3 days of days of sickness. sickness.
 Thereafter the following Full Sickness Half Sickness payments apply Allowance Allowance After 6 or 9 months but less 2 weeks 2 weeks than 1 year 1 year but less than 2 years 9 weeks 9 weeks 2 years but less than 3 years 18 weeks 18 weeks 3 years but less than 5 years 22 weeks 22 weeks 5 years and over 26 weeks 26 weeks

-The calculation of Association Sick Pay is based on a maximum rolling 12-month period.
+- 7.2 The calculation of Sick Pay is based on a maximum rolling 12-month period.
 Any absences within the preceding 12-month period will be totalled and offset against the full pay entitlement, followed by half pay.
-Employees will be notified in writing by a member of the Payroll department when they are nearing the point of having exhausted their full and half ASP entitlement.

-Where ASP has been fully exhausted, you must work for a period of 3 months unbroken by sickness absence.
-If you are absent in this time you will be paid SSP only and would require a further 3 months free from absence before the ASP is reinstated.
-Your ASP will then be reinstated on a staged basis, at 1/12th per month.

-The Association also reserves the right to withhold or suspend Association Sick Pay under its contractual sick pay scheme at its discretion.
-Circumstances in which contractual sick pay may be withheld include but are not limited to:

-You fail to comply with the organisation's sickness absence notification and evidence requirements;

-- You refuse to attend a medical examination at the reasonable request of the organisation; - You make or produce any misleading or untrue statement or document concerning your fitness to work; - You have given or received notice to terminate your employment
+Employees will be notified in writing by a member of the payroll team when they are nearing the point of having exhausted their full and half SP entitlement. - 7.3 Where SP has been fully exhausted, you must work for a period of 3 months unbroken by sickness absence.
+If you are absent in this time, you will be paid SSP only and would require a further 3 months free from absence before the SP is reinstated.
+Your SP will then be reinstated on a staged basis, at 1/12th per month. - 7.4 Hanover also reserves the right to withhold or suspend Sick Pay under its contractual sick pay scheme at its discretion.
+Circumstances in which contractual sick pay may be withheld include but are not limited to: - You fail to comply with the organisation's sickness absence notification and evidence requirements; - You refuse to attend a medical examination at the reasonable request of the organisation; - You make or produce any misleading or untrue statement or document concerning your fitness to work;

-You will normally be entitled to receive SSP when contractual sick pay is withheld or suspended.
-You will be given written notice if your ASP is being withheld or suspended.
+- You have given or received notice to terminate your employment - You take part in dangerous sports or activities - 7.5 You will normally be entitled to receive SSP when contractual sick pay is withheld or suspended.
+You will be given written notice if your SSP is being withheld or suspended.

-5. Short-Term Sickness Absence
+8. Short-Term Sickness Absence